 Before I get into my theories on looking at the target or the dot (not iron sights), let me share an observation.
 I have found that many shooters think entirely too much.
 This is not rocket science, because if it were, I would not be a shooter.
 Hence, I am not smart enough to shoot badly.
 When Erich Bujung was the Olympic Pistol Team coach, he always said, “No stinking thinking.
 The mind is a terrible thing to waste and in Bullseye on the firing line, the mind is just a terrible thing.”

-Thus, I submit to you another way of accomplishing the goal of shooting better.
+Some history Thus, I submit to you another way of accomplishing the goal of shooting better.
 I learned to shoot under the guidelines that legends such as Don Nygord and Bill Blankenship wrote about.
 I have had the opportunity to shoot with and learn from some of the greatest marksmanship instructors the Marine Corps has had to offer.
 We were allowed to think out of the box and try out new ideas.
 I can take only partial claim to the ideas presented here, as they were a collaboration of Andy Moody, Mitch Reed, Mario Lozoya, Chris Hill and myself.

 Our goal was to get Marines to shoot a 2600 as fast as possible because unlike the Army, the Marines do not get the luxury of staying on the Team for life.
 Therefore, we came up with ideas to get Marines to shoot better and faster.